kovanostra/message-passing-neural-network/README.md

 ```

 ### 9. Run the code using docker
-The model can be run from inside a docker container.
+The model can be run from inside a docker container (currently cpu only).
 To do so please execute the following shell script:
 ```
 . grid-search-docker.sh
 ```